Thomas Hungar, General Counsel

-Ms. Roumel has served as Assistant Counsel since October 2012.
-Before joining the Office of General Counsel she was a partner with Nelson Mullins Riley & Scarborough, LLP, and had previously practiced at Wilmer Cutler Pickering Hale & Dorr, LLP, and Skadden Arps Slate Meagher & Flom, LLP.
+Ms. Roumel has served in the Office of General Counsel since October 2012.
+Ms. Roumel previously was a partner with Nelson Mullins Riley & Scarborough, LLP, and before that practiced at Wilmer Cutler Pickering Hale & Dorr, LLP, and Skadden Arps Slate Meagher & Flom, LLP.
 She also taught as an adjunct professor at the Charleston School of Law.
 Ms. Roumel served as a law clerk to the Honorable William H. Pauley III, United States District Judge for the Southern District of New York.
 She received her J.D., magna cum laude, from Tulane Law School, where she was a member of the Tulane Law Review.
 Ms. Roumel received her M.B.A. from Tulane University, and her B.A., cum laude, from Wake Forest University.

-Ms. Clouse has served as Staff Attorney since July 2014.
-Before joining the Office of General Counsel, Ms. Clouse served as a legal fellow at the Council of the District of Columbia Office of General Counsel.
+Ms. Clouse has served in the Office of General Counsel since July 2014.
+Ms. Clouse previously served as a legal fellow at the Council of the District of Columbia Office of General Counsel.
 She also previously served as a law clerk at the Library of Congress Office of General Counsel, the Congressional Research Service, and the District of Columbia Attorney General.
 Ms. Clouse received B.A.s in both Political Science and Psychology, summa cum laude, from the University of Massachusetts Amherst (2010), and her J.D., with honors, from The George Washington University Law School (2013), where she was a member of the Federal Circuit Bar Journal.